 All the hot water that is produced is used up since you’re only producing what is needed.
 This makes any of the water heaters in the Rinnai RUR199iN Ultra Series an excellent choice.

-Not to forget, natural gas water heaters are incredibly fast and heat water at a faster rate than electric water heaters, which is important where the increased recovery rate is needed.
-They produce flow rates that are higher than other methods, sometimes as much as 11 gallons per minute, such as in a case of the Noritz NRCP models.
+Not to forget, natural gas water heaters are incredibly fast.
+They heat water faster than electric water heaters, which is important where the increased recovery rate is needed.
+They produce higher flow rates than other methods, sometimes as much as 11 gallons per minute, such as in the case of the Noritz NRCP models.
 Also, it means that less time and energy is used heating water making natural gas water heaters energy efficient.

 Let’s face it, water heaters are not particularly environmentally friendly, but they are practical.
 That said, natural gas water heaters produce enough hot water for your home with low and ultra-low NOx emission levels.
 If you’re concerned about the carbon footprint, then a tankless natural gas water heater is the way to go.